microsoft/winget-cli/doc/specs/#1620 - Installer selector on multiple matches.md

 ## Future considerations

-As far as I know currently (v1.3.2691) widget doesn't support installing multiple packages in a single command.
+Currently Winget does not support installing multiple packages in a single command.

 For Example -